By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Third, labels I have seen contain trans-fats – major contributors to arterial inflammation, the true root cause of heart disease (not cholesterol).

 Now, I’m not suggesting that you abandon popcorn altogether, just the microwavable kind.
 In-and-of itself, popcorn can actually be a healthy snack: it contains lots of antioxidant polyphenols and is a good source of fiber.
 Just be sure to purchase organic or non-GMO corn to air pop and avoid any artificial flavorings.
 If you like a buttery flavor, be sure to use real melted (and preferably organic) butter rather than margarine (see #7 below).
-Better yet, drizzle your popcorn with heart healthy olive oil, or coconut oil.
+Better yet, drizzle your popcorn with heart-healthy olive oil, or coconut oil.
 Add a few grinds of natural sea salt or sprinkle cayenne pepper on it for a spicy kick!

 2. Fat-Free Ice Cream

 Low-fat ice cream may sound like healthier fare, but it can cause just as many pounds gained, maybe even more!
 This is because sugar – another one of my heart-health villains – often replaces the missing fat in low- and non-fat varieties of ice cream.
 Fat helps your body feel satiated, and – like a speed bump – helps to slow any insulin surges needed to metabolize sugar in your bloodstream.
 Your body also needs fat to absorb and utilize fat-soluble vitamins A, D, E, and K. My advice – if you’ve got to have ice cream, keep the fat and limit portion size to 1/2 cup.
+Also try to go with organic ice cream if you can find it – those toxic herbicides sprayed on GMO corn (which are fed to conventionally-raised cows) are also finding their way into ice cream!

 3. “Natural” Sugar Substitutes and Artificial Sweeteners